scribal-io/lanyon-jh-test/about.md

 ## Our Philosophy

-innovation as a social process...works better through an on-going conversation about constraints and possibilities... the cloud as a new way to access and utilize resources of all kinds... data as an asset with latent value... which needs to be 'liberated' in order to be useful... boundaries force constraints that need to be remedied....
+innovation as a social process...that is up against the status quo.

+the cloud as a new way to access and utilize resources of all kinds...

+data as an asset with latent value... which needs to be 'liberated' in order to be useful...

+traditional organization boundaries act as constraints....

 (some basic ideas that could be in the form of blog entries instead.)